Consumer edition active

 • Adrenocorticotropic hormone, a corticosteroid, and vigabatrin are medications that help control the spasms.

-Infantile spasms are a type of seizure.
+Infantile spasms are a rare type of seizure.
 A seizure is an abnormal, unregulated electrical discharge that occurs within the brain and temporarily interrupts normal brain function.

 Infantile spasms last for only a few seconds but typically occur close together in a series that lasts several minutes.
 Children may have many series of spasms a day.
 Spasms usually start when children are younger than 1 year of age.
-They may stop by 5 years of age, but often, another type of seizure then develops.
+They may stop by 5 years of age, but often another type of seizure then develops.

 Causes of Infantile Spasms

-Sometimes no cause of infantile spasms can be identified.
+Sometimes no cause can be identified.

 Symptoms of Infantile Spasms